Thuylt185411/English/Cam12/Test2/Part1.md

 **Cambridge Meaning:** Enough or satisfactory for a particular purpose.
 **Sentence:** The smallholder farmers have adequate resources to sustain their families.
 **Conversation:**
-A – Do you think the farm will be enough to support us?
+A – Do you think the farm will be enough to support us
 B – Yes, the land provides adequate crops for the season.

 ---